Vancouver: In August, Samuel Simonyi-Gindele gave a missionary report on the work in Biula, Angola at the Victoria Drive assembly.

 Zapopan: The assembly had a week of encouraging children’s meetings, finishing with close to 100 children and more than a dozen adults in attendance.
 Ricky Sawatzky was present to share a message with more than 135 people in the annual Sunday school event on August 6.

 Iguala: The assembly appreciated the help of several young men from Canada and the United States in July and August.
 Nicolas Thiessen (Zapopan, Jalisco) also had a week of children’s meetings in August.
-Timothy Harvey (West Phoenix, AZ) shared in the ministry of the Word with Leonel Chávez who was visiting the area in August.
+Timothy Harvey (West Phoenix, AZ) shared in the ministry of the Word.

 Xalapa: A week of children’s meetings in August was encouraging, as were several meetings Paul Thiessen had for the teaching of the saints.